Andrew-EKrause/Assembly-Programs/README.md

 ### Program 3: `indicesum.asm`
 **_Program that Sums the Numbers in an Array_** <br/>
-Blah blah blah...If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
+The program adds together the indices of a while loop that runs 10 times.
+The previous value of the indice is printed off before being added to the value of the next indice.
+After the program is run, the following values should appear in the "Run I/O" section of the Mars environment: 0 1 3 6 10 15 21 28 36 45.
+If you need to see any screenshots, which were specified in `Program 1: helloprogram0mips.asm`, click the following link: [See screenshots on opening and running the program](#running-the-assembly-programs).
 Steps to running the program are listed below.

+1. First, click on "File" in the Mars environemnt.
+Then click "Open".
+A window should open where you can select a .asm file to open in the Mars environment.
+2. If you do not see any .asm files you can select to open, navigate to the project folder you downloaded from this repository.
+Select the "indicesum.asm" file.
+Click "Open".
+3. To run the program, click on the "Run" option at the top of the Mars environment window, and then click "Assemble".
+4. You should recieve a message in the "Mars Messages" tab at the bottom of the Mars environment window indicating that the execution completed successfully.
+5. After you see the confirmation message, "execution completed successfully", click the green run icon.
+The program should run, and you should see the output on the "Run I/O" tab at the bottom of the Mars environment window.
+6. At this point, the program should have been executed.
+Keep in mind that the more program files you open, the more tabs will appear in your Mars environment (each tab is for each program opened).
+To close a certain program down, click "File" and then click "Close" to close the program you want taken out of the Mars environment.
+Click "Close All" to take all the programs out of the Mars environement.
+<p>&nbsp;</p>

 ### Program 4: `listnumbers.asm`
 **_Program that Lists Numbers with Additional Features_** <br/>